-9. The Capital program totals \$448 million.
+8. The Capital program totals \$448 million.
 The Board received Capital Project funding for many new schools, additions and childcare spaces.
 The capital program funding includes Childcare funding and Full Day Kindergarten funding for projects where applicable.
 Figure 8 illustrates the Ministry approved capital budgets, the amount spent and/or committed, the balance remaining and the percentage completed by each Phase.
 Appendix B provides more detail regarding the Capital Projects Phases 1 to 7.

-10. The Renewal Program consists of major building component replacements and site improvements for a total available at September 1, 2017 of \$140M with funding of approximately \$98M remaining.
+9. The Renewal Program consists of major building component replacements and site improvements for a total available at September 1, 2017 of \$140M with funding of approximately \$74M remaining.
 The Renewal Program is funded through several grants such as Regular School Renewal Grant, School Improvement Grant and the Greenhouse Gas Reduction Grant.
-Staff are currently issuing tender documents so construction can begin in the summer months and this will reduce the funding available.